La Reina (song): Commercial performance

 "La Reina" debuted and peaked at number nine on the Billboard Latin Digital Song Sales chart, becoming Aguilera's seventh top 10 hit on the chart.

 Music video

 Despite not being confirmed as an official single, "La Reina" received a music video. was released on May 6, 2022.

-In March of 2022, Aguilera was spotted filming a music video in Miami Springs, Florida.
+In March 2022, Aguilera was spotted filming a music video in Miami Springs, Florida.
 Directed by Nuno Gomes, the music video was filmed in the courtyard of the historic Glenn Curtiss Mansion, a Pueblo Revival style home constructed in 1925.
 In the video, a red-haired Aguilera wears a red dress, singing the song on the Glenn Curtiss Mansion's courtyard, which is decorated with papel picado.
 Aguilera is surrounded by the song's songwriters and producers, who are playing various instruments and singing the background vocals.

 Live performances

 Aguilera performed "La Reina" for the first time at the 2022 Billboard Latin Music Awards on September 29, 2022.